Mixed Breeds

 Boxadors will have a moderate to high exercise need.
 They are working dogs, so do not expect them to be couch potatoes.

-They will require at least 30 minutes of moderate exercise daily.
-This can be a fast walk, game of frisbee, or other activity that gets your dog breathing heavy.
+They require at least 30 minutes of moderate exercise daily.
+This can be a fast walk, game of frisbee, or other activity that gets your dog breathing heavily.
 You might want to cut this exercise period into two sessions – one in the morning and one at night.

 Because these dogs are intelligent, they require a decent amount of mental stimulation.
-Training your dog is the best way to keep their minds worn out, and it provides benefits for you as well.
+Training your dog is the best way to keep their minds busy and also benefits you.
 These dogs thrive in obedience classes.

 You can also use puzzle toys and simple games like hide-and-seek to tire your dog out.
-Games are a particularly fun way for younger children to bond with the dog – with adult supervision, of course.
+Games are an enjoyable way for younger children to bond with the dog – with adult supervision, of course.

-If your Boxador is getting plenty of exercise time but is still acting hyper, it is likely that they just need more mental stimulation.
+If your Boxador is getting plenty of exercise time but is still acting hyper, they likely need more mental stimulation.
+Increase the time you spend with them and provide a rotation of toys to keep them busy.

 Are Boxer Lab Mixes Good Dogs?

 Boxadors can be good dogs for the right family.
-They are active and do best in families that are active with them.
+These mixed dogs are active and do best in families that are active with them.
 They also prefer a large yard to run in.

 They are good with children and other animals as long as they are socialized.
-They do not have high prey drives, so cats are not typically a problem.
+Boxadors do not have high prey drives, so cats are not typically a problem.

 These dogs can also have trouble with separation anxiety, so it is best if at least one family member is home during the day.